 If you are from a list of countries that is high risk because of money laundering it may be harder to open an account.

 Also, if you are American you will have to sign a W2 or similar form because of FACTA, and list that you have a foreign account when you file taxes.
-Same goes for countries with CRS agreements.
+The same goes for countries with CRS agreements.

 You will find banking in Taiwan may be antiquated and inefficient in comparison to other countries, and much of the work is still done with paper forms.
 Banks are also only open on weekdays and close at 3:30 PM.